 Besides root rot, some pests may attack the plant when it is not properly drained.
 These pests can destroy the plant.
 You need to get rid of the pest before repotting.
 Wash the plant with a pesticide or an insecticide, spray alcohol and neem oil, and take professional help to make the insects and pests disappear.
 Only then should you repot the plant.

-- HOUSEPLANT INSECT CONTROL - These ready-to-use granules are meant for controlling insects and pests affecting your indoor plants.
-Unlike other products, this is designed to protect containerized plants.
+- HOUSEPLANT INSECT CONTROL - These low odor ready-to-use granules are meant for controlling insects affecting your containerized indoor plants.
+This internal insect protection won’t wash off

-- HOW IT WORKS - After incorporating the granules into the soil and watering them in, the pesticide is absorbed by the roots where it moves through the plants to assist in protection against the listed bugs.
+- NO SPRAYING...NO MESS - After incorporating the granules into the soil and watering them in, the insecticide is absorbed by the roots where it moves through the plants to kill listed insects through ingestion.
 Protection lasts for up to 8 weeks.

 If there has been an extensive attack on your plant and you see that it is dying, there may still be one way to save it.
 You could cut a portion of the plant which is still healthy and repot it into a new pot.
 In a few weeks, you will have new pothos.